riccjohn/hexplore24/hexplore24/Journal/Day 02.md

 (Spent 6 miles, 6 remaining)

-Party chooses to ignore the cave, given the tales, and continues following the [[Frostveil River]] north into [[07.82]]
+Party chooses to ignore the cave, given the tales, and continues following the [[Frostveil River]] north into [[07.83]]

 No encounter.

-Feature: Structure, Monument,
-Built to honor a concept (law / chaos)
+No feature

+Party keeps traveling North into [[07.82]], following the [[Frostveil River]] into forested hills.

+No encounter
+Weather: Cloudy, no precipitation

+Find the ruin of a desecrated church